betterbrand/Smart-Agent-Chat/README.md

 ## Model Providers

 This template ships with OpenAI `gpt-3.5-turbo` as the default.
 However, thanks to the [Vercel AI SDK](https://sdk.vercel.ai/docs), you can switch LLM providers to [Anthropic](https://anthropic.com), [Hugging Face](https://huggingface.co), or using [LangChain](https://js.langchain.com) with just a few lines of code.

-## Creating a KV Database Instance

-Follow the steps outlined in the [quick start guide](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database) provided by Vercel.
-This guide will assist you in creating and configuring your KV database instance on Vercel, enabling your application to interact with it.

-Remember to update your environment variables (`KV_URL`, `KV_REST_API_URL`, `KV_REST_API_TOKEN`, `KV_REST_API_READ_ONLY_TOKEN`) in the `.env` file with the appropriate credentials provided during the KV database setup.

 ## Running locally